Izumi-kun/yii2-spoolmailer/README.md

 ## Usage

-To use this extension, simply add the following code in your application configuration (both web and console):
+To use this extension, add the following code in your application configuration (both web and console):

 ```php
 return [